 a) Indictors to measure the process (e.g. how many people participated, how they participated);

-b) Indictors to measure the impact on the system itself: (e.g. whether public inputs are all publicly available for all to see; whether they are summarised by the implementing agency; whether there is a published response saying how the inputs were used or not in developing or deciding on policy or implementation; evidence the inputs were included in official advice to decision makers)
+b) Indictors to measure the impact on the system itself: (e.g. whether public inputs are all publicly available for all to see; whether they are summarized by the implementing agency; whether there is a published response saying how the inputs were used or not in developing or deciding on policy or implementation; evidence the inputs were included in official advice to decision makers)

 c) Indictors to measure the impact on public service delivery (e.g. has learning outcomes in school has improved due to public participation in school budget making processes)